dbpolglase/tUI/Manual-en.md

     return &amp;action;
 }
 </code></pre>
-<p>We have changed the MSG to type WARNING, which has 2 buttons (by default) OK, CANCEL, and if the user presses the first one (button 0, OK), we go to the nivel2 view; otherwise, we simply say error and continue in the view.</p>
+<p>We have changed the MSG to type WARNING, which has 2 buttons (by default) OK, CANCEL, and if the user presses the first one (button 0, OK), we go to the nivel2 View; otherwise, we simply say error and continue in the View.</p>
 <h4 id="function-keys">Function Keys</h4>
 <p>Function key events can be captured in a similar way.
 The only difference is that the callback will be generic to all of them.</p>
 <p>It will receive as an additional parameter the Fn pressed (0-11), and it will be the programming that indicates which one is handled and which one is not.</p>